-The HSE provides and funds a range of services for people with disabiltiies and their carers.
-These services include basic health services as well as assessment, rehabilitation, income maintenance, community care and residential care respite, home care and day care.
+The HSE provides and funds a range of services for people with disabilities and their carers.
+These services include basic health services as well as assessment, rehabilitation, income maintenance, community care and residential care respite, home care and daycare.

 Some services are provided directly by the HSE.
 Community, residential and rehabilitative training services are provided by voluntary organisations with grant aid from the HSE.

 People with disabilities are entitled to general health services.
 These services may include medical Cards, prescribed drugs and medicines, medical and surgical aids and appliances, hospital services, dental, optical and aural services.